Carstig/labinet/README.linux.md

 # Runnning Labinet Stuff on Linux Ubuntu 18.0.4

-# next todo:

-- ssh setup / github
+current issue(s)/todos
+1. start retraining from scratch with new "2 label data set"
+    1. create new TFRecords : DONE -> Training
+        - relabeled images are in /home/cgreiner/python/object_detection/labinet/images/train
+        - got images/train/train.csv
+        - adapt generate_tfrecord.py
+            - class_text_to_int ...
+1,2  which value?
+        - run generate_tfrecord.py
+          -> FileNotFoundError : fixed - type in csv_input param
+        - create records in : /home/cgreiner/python/object_detection/labinet/images/train/../../data/train.record
+    2. Step 3 - Training
-- debug CUDA problem
+        -

+solved issues
+1. relabeled images (check where) to have 2 classes
+1. train.py results in No module name 'pil'
+    - strange as docker img uses apt-get install python-pil
+    - pip install PIL / pil fails (could not find a version...)
+    - need to find out why after apt-get PIL is not found
+    - solved: pip install pillow
+    - added to Dockerfile
+1. train.py results in No module name object_detection
+    - sounds like PYTHONPATH is not set correctly
+    - solved by setting PYTHONPATH to include ...tensorflow-models/research/object_detection
-  - done NEXT TODO: rebuild docker image (and see if we can install cocoapi)
+1. done NEXT TODO: rebuild docker image (and see if we can install cocoapi)
-  - done then run docker image and use instead of train.py the script model_main.py >> same fail (CUDNN initilization fail)
+1. done then run docker image and use instead of train.py the script model_main.py >> same fail (CUDNN initilization fail)
-  - TF 1.13/14 require CUDA 10.0 (i have 10.1) --> downgrade to 10.0
+1. TF 1.13/14 require CUDA 10.0 (i have 10.1) --> downgrade to 10.0
-  - although I have now cuda-10 in /usr/lib/cuda - nvidia-smi show 10.1 ...
+1. although I have now cuda-10 in /usr/lib/cuda - nvidia-smi show 10.1 ...

 ### build the docker container